What is Fix & Flash?

 Who can use Fix & Flash?

 The whole family, over the age of 14 and all professionals that wish to save time!
-This extra strong glue comes with no hazard pictograms, it is odourless and solvent free and does not immediately stick to the fingers.
+This glue needs no hazard warnings, it is odourless and solvent free and does not immediately stick to the fingers.
 It should still however be kept out of the reach of children.

 How do I store Fix & Flash glue?